 Aberystwyth Cycle Festival

-Alternatively be a spectator at Aberystwyth's annual cycling festival which brings together a spectacular downhill mountain biking competition and an even tougher uphill challenge, a 'Welsh Wild West' sportive with a choice of route lengths, fun races for children and 'town and gown' criterium races.
+Alternatively enjoy the thrills of Aberystwyth's annual Aberystwyth Cycle Festival which brings together a spectacular downhill mountain biking competition and an even tougher uphill challenge, a 'Welsh Wild West' sportive with a choice of route lengths, fun races for children and 'town and gown' criterium races.
 With some of Britain’s top cyclists making an appearance in Ceredigion, festival visitors can watch the on and off-road action and also experience the beautiful and undiscovered lanes of Ceredigion on their own bikes.

 Read a review of the routes by local professional cyclist Gruff Lewis, who tested the route with two other international cyclists:WelshWildWestSportive.pdf